 Today the canal itself has a more gentle and sedate atmosphere, with the towpath alongside the water offering passage to cyclists, joggers and walkers.
 During the summer you may still see barges carrying pleasure seekers, with local canoe clubs also using the area for practice.
 Ducks and swans make frequent appearances in the area, and fishermen can often be found casting into the waters for leisure.

 The Leamington Lift Bridge is a distinctive iron bridge across the canal which can be raised and lowered to allow the passage of barges - originally the bridge stood further east, approximately at the junction between Fountainbridge and Gardner's Crescent, where is provided a similar role during the years of industrial functioning.

 From Edinburgh Quay, visitors can travel along the canal (on foot, bike or by boat, if they have the means) over 30 miles along to the Falkirk Wheel, which connects the Union and the Forth and Clyde canals.
 The route passes over a variety of impressive aqueducts and via a series of tunnels, allowing a unique perspective on the local landscape.

 The Union Canal fell into disuse with the rise of the railways in the 1840s, and finally ceased its industrial functions in the 1930s.
 With a significant amount of modern investment and intervention from heritage groups, the canal has today been restored to functioning order, and provides not just an alternative to the city's often crowded and bustling centre, but an important link with the city's industrial past.

-Explore the canal and Fountainbridge with a bespoke city tour - contact me for more information.
+Explore the canal and Fountainbridge with a bespoke city walking tour.